 The goji berry, also known as the wolfberry, has been cherished throughout Asia as one of the most nutrient-rich foods for thousands of years.
 Several accounts have been documented throughout time heralding the health benefits of the berry.
 Only recently have Western cultures discovered the remarkable nutritional profile of this tasty little berry.

 - How to use it

 Product of China

 Navitas Naturals Goji Berries grow in the lush, fertile valleys of the Ningxia Province in China.
 Small purple flowers growing along thorny bushes of the Lycium barbarum plant blossom into delicate small orange-red fruits.
 When the berries on the vine ripen during the warm summer months, they're hand harvested and dehydrated at low temperatures for maximum nutrient preservation.
-All berries are dried to retain a moisture content of 10-14 percent, which gives them a soft and chewy texture.
 Our goji berries are certified organic, kosher, vegan and raw.

 - Micronutrient Lineup

 - Amino Acids

 Navitas Naturals Goji Berries provide a number of important nutrients including complex carbohydrates and complete proteins.
 There's even more to this sweet little red berry including 18 amino acids, free-radical fighting antioxidants, carotenoids, vitamins A, C, and E, and more than 20 other trace minerals and vitamins including zinc, iron, phosphorus and riboflavin (B2).
 Ounce-for-ounce, goji berries contain more vitamin C than oranges, more beta-carotene than carrots, and more iron than soybeans and spinach.